 For special occasions (weddings, reunions, etc.), I will wear a popular brand of antiperspirant/deodorant so as not to embarrass myself or my dismayed husband.
 But even that product doesn’t work well: I still end up smelling myself by the end of the evening.

 All these things considered, I had pretty much resigned myself to simply keeping my arms down and praying that nobody stood downwind from me.
 Then I remembered that baking soda is a known odor absorber, and I decided to try making my own deodorant using that as a base.

 I’m not sure why I didn’t think of it sooner.
 Perhaps I just figured if the name brand deodorants didn’t work well, how could a homemade version possibly work?

 The following is a recipe that I found at PassionateHomemaking.com.
-Amazingly, I happened to have all the ingredients at home so was able to whip it up:
+Amazingly, I happened to have all the ingredients at home so was able to whip it up right on the spot: